-An article about spirituality and running.
+An article about finish-line emotions and finding contentment.

 Sabrina Little wonders about the character we can build through competing with others.